Stay fresh while keeping your pH balanced. Each pack includes 20 wipes. Learn more.

 BV versus UTI

-Urinary tract infections (UTIs) are caused by bacteria enter and infect your urinary tract.
+Urinary tract infections (UTIs) are triggered when bacteria enter the urinary tract and multiply out of control.
 Unlike BV, UTIs take place in your urinary tract (not your vagina) and are most often caused by E. coli.
 Although the infections are separate, there is evidence that indicates you're more likely to get repeat UTIs if you have BV, because the bacterial growth that comes with BV can trigger recurrent UTIs.

 Do you struggle with bacterial vaginosis?
 Try Uqora Promote, a probiotic blend formulated with two strains of good bacteria clinically proven to prevent BV and balance vaginal pH, which are key components of UTI prevention.